Mentalab-hub/explore-android/README.md

 Documentation
 =============

-For the full documentation of the API, please visit <https://github.com/Mentalab-hub/explore-java/tree/master/docs>
+For the full documentation of the API, please visit our [Javadoc page](https://javadoc.jitpack.io/com/github/Mentalab-hub/explore-java/v_1.0/javadoc/)

 Troubleshooting
 ===============